jackli777/3b1b-some2-2022-/docs/README.md

 torch.Size([9, 18, 8])
 ```

-- The above computation process can be vividly shown in the **14th, 15th, and 16th scenes**, and we can also see more clearly how the **broadcasting mechanism** replicates the embedded_sentence.T matrix along the direction of the multi-head!
+- The above computation process can be vividly shown in the **14th, 15th, and 16th scenes**, and we can also see more clearly how the embedded_sentence.T matrix replicates itself along the direction of the multi-head by the **broadcasting mechanism**!

 ![scene_14_15_16](pics/scene_14_15_16.gif)